Askannz/optimus-manager/README.md

 You can install optimus-manager from this AUR package : [optimus-manager](https://aur.archlinux.org/packages/optimus-manager/)

+**Note :** Do not install this program by cloning this repository and running `setup.py`, or by using `pip` directly.
+Doing so will only install the Python package but leave out important files that optimus-manager needs.

 After installation, the optimus-manager daemon should have been started automatically, but you can check its status with `systemctl status optimus-manager.service`.

 **Important notes :**